XeracAI/Xerac/README.md

 - PDF (and other file types) support
   - Models that support it out-of-the-box will receive the file
   - Models that don't support it will receive a converted text version using [Markitdown](https://github.com/microsoft/markitdown)
-  - Image PDFs will can be converted to text using OCR models
+  - Image PDFs can be converted to text using OCR models
 - Input area notifications
 - Telemetry and analytics
   - Using Clickhouse and [Langwatch](https://langwatch.ai/)